devicetree-org/lopper/specification/domains-yaml.md

 In YAML the following simplifications are used for access, memory, and sram flags definitions and usage:

-- To define flags, instead of two separate flags and flags-names properties, use key: value pairs under a top "flags" key.
+- To define flags  use key: value pairs

 - When defining flags values, give individual flags setting a name rather than just a number, e.g. use read-only instead of (1<<2).
 The name and corresponding numeric values should be specified in lopper.

-- Instead of \*-flags-names, use a "flags" key: value pair.
+- no \*-flags-cells

 ~~~

-  flags:
-    rodev:
-      requested: true
-      read-only: true

   access:
       - dev: can0
-        flags: rodev
+        flags: {requested: true, read-only: true}

 ~~~